Tips for Your Lyft Accident Claim

-In fact, the insurance adjuster on your Lyft claim may even be rewarded, or earn a bonus, based on how little they pay you!
-While you may feel tempted to trust adjusters who act as if they care about your well-being, DON’T. These people care about Lyft’s bottom line, and NOT about your injuries and damages.
+In fact, the insurance adjuster on your Lyft claim may even receive rewards or earn a bonus based on how little they pay you!
+While you may feel tempted to trust adjusters who act as if they care about your well-being, DON’T. These people care about Lyft’s bottom line and NOT about your injuries and damages.

 INSIDER TIP—You Do NOT Need to Give a Recorded Statement!

 The Lyft claims adjusters almost always try to get you to give them recorded statements about the accident and your injuries.
-They may tell you the recorded statement is required, or that they are only doing it so that they can “expedite” your claim.
+They may tell you the recorded statement is necessary, or that they are only doing it so that they can “expedite” your claim.
 DO NOT BELIEVE them.
 They want that recorded statement for one reason only—to hold what you say against you!

-These recorded statements may seem like a casual, open conversation, when really they will use anything you say to limit or deny your claim.
+These recorded statements may seem like a casual, open conversation when really they will use anything you say to limit or deny your claim.
 If you casually mention that you’re feeling better that day, they can use that to claim you don’t need as much treatment in the future or that you should’ve gone back to work since you’re feeling fine!
 The tactics that these companies will employ to use your words against you will shock you, so it’s NEVER a good idea to agree to a recorded statement.

 INSIDER TIP – An Attorney Can Only HELP Your Claim